microsoft/debug-adapter-protocol/specification.md

 These targets can be used in the 'goto' request.

-The GotoTargets request may only be called if the 'supportsGotoTargetsRequest' capability exists and is true.
+Clients should only call this request if the capability 'supportsGotoTargetsRequest' is true.

 ```typescript
 interface GotoTargetsRequest extends Request {